Defining Materials for the Configurable Item

 Install NetSuite CPQ Manufacturing to use materials from configured items in work orders.
 For more information, see Installing NetSuite CPQ SuiteApps.
 Without NetSuite CPQ Manufacturing, you can still use materials to set up components for item groups and kit/packages.

-If you use a resolve expression to specify a material, you can retrieve different items depending on users' choices with a single material record.
+If you use a resolve expression, the item number or number is obtained from answers users select on the interface.
+With a resolve expression, you can retrieve different items based on users' choices using a single material record.
 For more information, see Obtaining Answer Data with Resolve Expressions.

-If, on the other hand, you specify the material through an item creation record, NetSuite CPQ Configurator automatically creates the material when users submit the configuration.
+If, on the other hand, you use an item creation record, the material will be automatically created when users submit the configuration.
 For more information, see Creating Items Required by the Configuration.

-A materials is added to configurations and later to work orders if its rule matches the answers that users select on the product interface.
-For more information, see Activating Building Blocks with Rules.
-You can view active materials under the Materials option in the Audit menu on the user interface.
+A material is added to configurations—and later to work orders—if its rule matches the answers users select on the product interface.
+For more information, see Activating or Hiding Building Blocks with Rules.
+You can view active materials under the Materials option on the Audit menu on the product interface.

 When users click the Convert WO button on the sales order or the configured item line, NetSuite CPQ Manufacturing adds each material as a line item on the work order under the Items subtab.
 For more information, see Creating Work Orders for Configured Items.

-When adding a material as a component to the work order, you can set line fields by selecting mapping records in the Apply Column Mappings field during the setup.
-In the Common Column Mappings field, you can view the mapping records automatically applied to all materials.
+When adding a material as a component to the work order, you can set line fields by selecting mapping records in the Line Field Mapping Records field during the setup.
+In the Common Line Field Mapping Records field, you can view the mapping records automatically applied to all materials.
 These mapping records have the Apply to all materials box checked.
 For more information about mapping records, see Setting Transaction Body and Line Fields Based on Configuration Data.

 Note:

-Before mapping records were introduced, you could set work order line fields through the WO Column Mapping field.
-If you want to switch from this field to mapping records, move the field information to mapping records and clear the field.
+Before mapping records were introduced, you could set work order line fields using the WO Column Mapping field.
+If you want to switch to mapping records, move the field information to mapping records and clear the WO Column Mapping field.
 After clearing the field, it will become hidden.

 To create a material: